 Using in-house examples, we’ll share how these categories differ, their modes of operation and how to reduce their success rates to zero.

 A usual market-entry approach for service providers, and by extension other consumer tech products, is to use a referral program that nudges users to invite their friends.
 There are numerous case studies that prove this is a solid growth approach.
 This manner of digital fraud directly impacts any company’s growth efforts negatively.

-People like Ade are described as gamers.
-In their numbers, they can drain marketing resources dedicated to referrals.
+People like these are described as gamers.
+In their numbers, they can drain marketing resources dedicated to genuine referrals.
 A quick fix is to limit people to signup with only known domains, like gmail.com.
 However, that will serve as a major hurdle for many.